deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/architecture.md

 Most entities or objects in most applications can be serialized into a JSON object, with keys and values.Akeyis the name of a field or property, and avaluecanbe a string, a number, a Boolean, another object, an array of values, or some other specialized type such as a string representing a date or an object representing a geolocation.

-Often, we use the termsobjectanddocumentinterchangeably.
+Often, we use the terms object and document interchangeably.
 However, there is a distinction.An object is just a JSON object - similar to what is known as a hash, hashmap, dictionary, or associative array.
 Objects may contain other objects.
 In Elasticsearch, the termdocumenthas a specific meaning.
 It refers to the top-level, or root object thatis serialized into JSON and stored in Elasticsearch under a unique ID.

 ## Document Metadata